 - Astrophotography and observations of the sky – Siberia due to its vastness and scarce population mostly has zero light pollution.

-- Enduro touring in Siberia offers nearly endless possibilities with many rent stations and almost no restrictions on offroad activities
+- Enduro touring by motorcycle in Siberia offers nearly endless possibilities with many rent stations and almost no restrictions on offroad activities

 Eat